bitnami/charts/bitnami/mariadb/README.md

 | Note: you need to substitute the placeholder _[ROOT_PASSWORD]_ with the value obtained in the installation notes.

+### To 17.0.0

+This major bump changes the following security defaults:

+- `runAsGroup` is changed from `0` to `1001`
+- `readOnlyRootFilesystem` is set to `true`
+- `resourcesPreset` is changed from `none` to the minimum size working in our test suites (NOTE: `resourcesPreset` is not meant for production usage, but `resources` adapted to your use case).
+- `global.compatibility.openshift.adaptSecurityContext` is changed from `disabled` to `auto`.

+This could potentially break any customization or init scripts used in your deployment.
+If this is the case, change the default values to the previous ones.

 ### To 16.0.0

 This section enables NetworkPolicies by default to increase security of the application.
 It also adapts the values in the `networkPolicy` section to the current Bitnami standards.
 The removed sections are `networkPolicy.metrics.*`, `networkPolicy.ingressRules.*` and `networkPolicy.egressRules.*`.
 Check the Parameters table for the new structure.